jon-brandy/hackthebox/Categories/Machines/TraceBack/README.md

 ```
 Remember to execute the ssh inside .ssh directory and don't forget to execute chmod 400 to id_rsa file.
 ```

+24. Awesome, to gain root, I used **linpeas** to identify misconfigurations or vulns reside in this machine which might help us to gain root.
+25. Also I used **pspy64** to identify processes run without the need for root.

 ## IMPORTANT LINKS